mgmarlow/mgmarlow.github.io/content/articles/2020-02-24-setting-up-python-for-ai-ml/index.md

 `(base)` indicates Miniconda's active virtual environment.
 `conda env list` will display a list of all available virtual environments.
-With initial installation, only `base` has been configured:
+With the initial installation, only `base` has been configured:

 ```
 (base) PS C:\Users\me> conda env list